devsoutinho/labs.mariosouto.com/README.md

 yarn dev:app
 ```

-> We are using expo, you can use your own device to see the reload without the need to have a simulator running.
+> We are using [Expo](https://expo.dev/home), you can use your own device to see the reload without the need to have a simulator running.

 ### CLI